 American also offers some extended hold options, which can come in handy if you’re still making up your mind.
 And you can also hold award tickets using AAdvantage miles for up to five days.

 If you’re short on time or can’t book right away, consider using Price Freeze to hold onto that gem until you can book.
-Just keep in mind you have to book before your Freeze window closes to get your money back.
+Just keep in mind that “freeze fee” is nonrefundable.